colding10/Kingfish/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-**Disclamer: this is a work in project.
+**Disclamer: this is a work in progress.
 The bot sucks.
 There is definitely an implementation bug i have not yet found.
 This may or may not get worked on in the future.
 Community contributions are surely needed for this to go anywhere.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>